-In the context of this research, the term "predictive modeling" represents a statistical framework to forecast outcomes.
-The most popular example of a predictive model is the credit scoring system, in which the credit score is used as a statistical model to indicate the creditworthiness of the applicant and the corresponding interest rate.
+In the context of this research, the term "predictive modeling" represents a statistical framework to forecast Ruther the most popular example of a participation in which a statistical model to indicate the creditworthiness of the applicant and the corresponding interest rate.
 There are various classes of predictive models.
 The most popular ones among them are the generalized linear model, decision trees, neural networks, support vector machines, and recursive partitioning techniques.